 Who Can Apply: This scholarship supports students pursuing a master's-level counseling degree from a CACREP-accredited program.
 Applicants must live in a rural area and must commit to applying for certification.
 Recipients must provide mental health services in a rural area for at least two years after graduation.

 Who Can Apply: The American Association for Marriage and Family Therapy awards this scholarship to minority students working toward a graduate degree in marriage and family therapy.
 Applicants must be members of AAMFT.

 - NASP-ERT Minority Scholarship Program

 Who Can Apply: The National Association of School Psychologists offers this scholarship to minority graduate students who intend to work as school psychologists.
 Candidates must attend an NASP-approved institution and have a minimum 3.0 GPA.

 Psychology Scholarships for Doctoral Degree Students

-Who Can Apply: This award supports psychology Ph.D students at accredited programs.
-Applicants must submit letters of recommendation, a resume, and a a three-page document outlining their research interests.
+Who Can Apply: This award supports psychology Ph.D. students attending an accredited program.
+Applicants must submit letters of recommendation, a resume, and a three-page document outlining their research interests.

 - George C. Thornton, III Graduate Scholarship

 Who Can Apply: This award supports doctoral students in industrial-organizational psychology programs.
 Applicants must have a master's degree in industrial-organizational psychology and must apply by June 30.

 Amount: $3,000See Scholarship